rumca-js/webtoolkit/README.md

 # Interfaces

  - RemoteServer - provides means of calling remote crawling systems
- - Url - wrapper for RemoteServer, to obtain ready to use data
+ - RemoteUrl - wrapper for RemoteServer, to obtain ready to use data
+ - CrawlerInterface - Interface for crawlers
+ - HandlerInterface - Allows implementing your own handler